Visit of Delegation from University of Venda, Limpopo, South Africa to University of Ibadan, Nigeria.

 While at the University of Ibadan, the delegation paid a courtesy visit to the Vice Chancellor, Professor Abel Idowu Olayinka, FAS, on Wednesday, 13 September 2017, who commended the zeal of the University of Venda in driving the existing MoU between both universities.
 Present at the courtesy visit were the Registrar - Mr. O. I. Olujimi, Dean, Faculty of Arts - Professor Ademola O. Dasylva, Dean, Faculty of the Social Sciences - Professor A. S. Jegede, Director, Office of International Programmes, Professor A. B. Ekanola, Director, Institute of African Studies – Dr O. I. Pogoson, HOD, History - Professor C.B.N.
 Ogbogbo, HOD, English - Professor O. A Ogunsiji, HOD, Linguistics and African Languages - Professor D. Adeleke, Professor F.O.
 Egbokhare and other members of the University staff.

-Between 14 and 19 September 2017, series of meeting held between the delegates from University of Venda and representatives of different departments from the faculties of Arts and the Social Sciences and the Institute of African Studies.
+Between 14 and 19 September 2017, series of meetings held between the delegates from University of Venda and representatives of different departments from the faculties of Arts and The Social Sciences and the Institute of African Studies.
 The following are the highlights of the issues discussed:

 - Improved and effective IT-driven teaching and learning methods;